Chicago Electric Scooter Accident Attorneys

 Accidents Involving Electric Scooters in Other Cities

-While electric scooters are going to be a new occurrence in Chicago this summer, they have already caused significant amounts of damage in other cities.
-In fact, they have caused at least 1,500 injuries in the United States in the past year alone.
+While electric scooters are going to be a new occurrence in the City of Chicago this summer, they have already caused significant amounts of damage in other cities.
+In fact, they have caused at least 1,500 injuries in major cities in the United States in the past year alone.
 Many of these accidents lead to significant, lifelong consequences for the victims.
 Unfortunately, many Chicago residents are projected to suffer injuries during the pilot program this summer.

 For example, a Minnesota man recently suffered serious injuries in a scooter accident in Denver.
-He suffered severe brain injuries and will likely have to undergo years of therapy to recover.
+He suffered severe traumatic brain injuries and will likely have to undergo years of therapy to recover.
 Another man in Tempe, Arizona experienced critical injuries when he was hit by a vehicle while riding a scooter.
-Recently, an electric scooter rider died in Fort Lauderdale, Florida when he collided with a car.
+Recently, an electric scooter rider suffered a severe injury and died in Fort Lauderdale, Florida when he collided with a car.
 Many people have suffered injuries while riding on these vehicles, making them a serious safety hazard and liability.

-Legal Options for Victims of Electric Scooter Accidents in Chicago
+Legal Options for People Seriously Injured in Electric Scooter Accidents in Chicago

 - Past and future medical expenses related to the injury